r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 The Hotel Avocado: Bob Mortimer

-📚 Hitchhiker's Guide to the Galaxy: Douglas Adams
+✅ Hitchhiker's Guide to the Galaxy: Douglas Adams - December 2025 👍

 ✅ Pride and Prejudice: Jane Austen - December 2025 👍